 Derrick J. Hines does not remember his home planet but has enjoyed his time on this one.
 His experiences in human form have landed him in many bands, dance groups, a few plays, one commercial, and as an extra on two films and one television show.
 He is currently the father of a teenage son greatly benefiting from the Joshua Project.
 Derrick has been an active member since he and his son participated in their first King weekend almost four years ago.
 The Hines’ believe the Joshua Project is a much needed organization and will continue to do all they can to keep it going. ️

 I was born and raised in Southern California by two Unitarian public-school teachers.
 They encouraged me to integrate and value integrity, social consciousness, environmental awareness , racial/gender orientation/status inclusivity, and the importance of education in its varied forms.
 My early adult life was spent wandering North America in a self-modified 1940 Ford gypsy truck.
 I have a deep interest in men’s group work, ethno-botany, origami, metal sculpture, fire keeping, storytelling, and creating private and public art.
-I am enjoying a fifteen-year marriage to Justine who shares her teaching skills and mentors me in my current and third career as a high school auto shop teacher/mentor.
+I am enjoying a seventeen-year marriage to Justine who shares her teaching skills and mentors me in my current and third career as a high school auto shop teacher/mentor.
 So far, my greatest calling and joy has been fathering a bright young man named Jaden.
 My commitment to fully fathering him led me to The Joshua Project.
 One JP retreat inspired me to become involved in this work, and I have found a home tribe with the other equally inspired men in this organization.
 Peace